 We Don't Need Another Wal-Mart Here

-The founders of the United States acquired a strong fear of concentrated corporate power and had strong protections to subordinate corporations to democracy.
-Learn more about Our Hidden History of Corporations in the United States.
+The founders of the United States feared concentrated corporate power and enacted strong protections to subordinate corporations to democracy.
+Learn more about The Hidden History of Corporations in the United States.